vinfalardeau/RE-rosgen/docs/report/HEGSRR-Replication-Report.md

 For each hypothesis examined, present separately the results of the replication attempt.
 1. Briefly describe how the replication protocol outlined above was implemented reporting key information (e.g., sample size).
 2. State whether the original hypothesis was or was not supported by the replication
-a.
-Provide key statistics produced by the replication.
+   - Provide key statistics produced by the replication.
-b.
-Provide key measures (e.g., matching effect direction/size, significance) used to make the decision.
+   - Provide key measures (e.g., matching effect direction/size, significance) used to make the decision.
-c.
-Highlight any contradictory results with a brief explanation
+   - Highlight any contradictory results with a brief explanation
 3. State whether any hypothesis linked to a planned deviation from the original study was supported.
 Provide key statistics and related reasoning.

 Figures to Include:
 - Maps of the longitudinal profile plot with the three different digitization attempts
 - Close up plot where you found the flood-prone width

+Tables to Include:

 Table 1.
 Site Measurements
 | Variable | Value | Source |